codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 12. Refreshing Messages

-Finally, let's periodically refresh the ListView with latest messages [using a handler](http://guides.codepath.com/android/Repeating-Periodic-Tasks#handler).
+Finally, let's periodically refresh the ListView with latest messages [[using a handler|Repeating-Periodic-Tasks#handler]].
 The handler will call a runnable to fetch new messages every 100ms.
 This is a primitive "polling" rather than "push" technique for loading new messages but will work for the purposes of this simple project.

 ```java
 ...